kaaedit/kaa/README.rst

 Grep dialog has three input field. `Search` is a plain text or regular expression string to search. `Directory` is a directory to start searching.
 If `Tree` button was checked, files are searched recursively. `Filenames` is space separeted list of file spec in shell-style wildcards (e.g., `*.txt *.py *.doc`).
 Up arrow key displays history of each input field.

-In the grep result window, use F9 and F10 key to traverse hits forward/backward.
+In the grep result window, use F9 and F10 key to traverse matches forward/backward.

 Customization